ifmcjthenknczny/react-cv/README.md

 * Automate margins to fit A4 page

 ## Motivation
-Honestly, I created it because instead of learning LaTe for this one-time project, I preferred to focus on practising my CSS/React skills.
+The honest reason I created it is because instead of learning LaTeX for this one-time project I preferred to focus on practising my CSS/React skills.

 ## License